LordMurasama/irl-iOS-Mac/README.md

 ---
 # 5 - Make OBS pretty
-We are finished with the basic Setup, but the Scenes are pretty emtpy.
+We are finished with the basic Setup, but the Scenes are basic placeholders.
-Following is an Explanation on what Scene is used for what and what People normally put in.
+The following is an Explanation on what Scene is used for, and what People normally place in them.
 > [!NOTE]
 > Following are just recommendations.
 Feel free to design however you want.